dotnet/designs/proposed/resource-limit.md

 1. The concurrency limiter allows for obtaining more than one resource at a time

 This can be useful in scenarios where the resource being protected can be obtained in chunks other than 1.
 For example, there is a limit of 100 bytes that can be used and to process a particular request requires the use of 5 bytes.
 Semaphores on the other hand can only wait for resources one at a time.
-Checking a counter under a lock is possible and can achieve the effect of `Acquire` but cannot replicate `AcquireAsync` without some sort of waiting (e.g. spin wait, mre, etc) mechanism.
+Checking a counter under a lock is possible and can achieve the effect of `Acquire` but cannot replicate `WaitAsync` without some sort of waiting (e.g. spin wait, mre, etc) mechanism.

 2. The concurrency limiter only allows the user to "release" the resources that were obtained